 Southwest Chicago Post

-We began this new online news service---locally owned and operated---with absolutely no fanfare, no advertising; and we started adding news content in mid-March.
+Anyway, we began this new online news service---locally owned and operated---with absolutely no fanfare, no advertising.

 We started quietly---"soft-launching" this news service so we could work the kinks out before we got up to speed.
 Kind of like how, years ago, people who bought new cars would go easy on them for the first few hundred miles or so.